baseboxorg/jeffskinnerbox.github.io/content/drafts/installing-linux-on-chromebook.md

     <img class="img-rounded" style="margin: 0px 8px; float: left" title="This Chromebook 2 is thin and light, which is pretty impressive, considering it has a 13.6-inch HD display.
 The plastic chassis measures just 0.76 by 12.76 by 8.4 inches (HWD) and weighs only 2.95 pounds." alt="chromebook picture" src="{filename}/images/toshiba-chromebook-linux.jpg" width="250" height="250" />
 </a>
-I wanted to get a Linux laptop for some lightweight development and remote login into my home Linux box but I couldn't justify the price tag for my limited needs.
+I wanted to get a Linux laptop for some lightweight development and remote login into my home Linux box, but I couldn't justify the price tag for my limited needs.
 [Chromebook's are cheap & popular][31]
 and can be purchased for $300 or less